Great Firewall: Resistance

-While the Great Firewall has had an impact on Chinese citizens' ability to use the internet to find information about sensitive topics about the Communist Party, it has not completely stopped them from doing so.
+While the Great Firewall has had an impact on Chinese citizens' ability to use the internet to find information about sensitive topics about the Chinese Communist Party, it has not completely stopped them from doing so.
 The firewall itself has caused much frustration amongst both individuals and internationally operating companies in China, many of whom have turned to VPNs, speaking in codes, and other methods to retain their access to the international internet.

-The use of VPNs in China can provide individuals access to the international internet, but in China, it can be a potential legal risk.
-In 2017, the Chinese government declared all unauthorized VPN services to be illegal.
-An example of the use of this punishment is Vera Zhou, a student at the University of Washington, who, when visiting her Hui parents in Xinjiang, China, used a VPN to access her school homework.
-She was arrested and sent to a Xinjiang internment camp from October 2017 until March 2018, followed by house arrest after her release.
-She was not able to return to the US until September 2019.

 Circumvention

 Methods for bypassing the firewall

 Because the Great Firewall blocks destination IP addresses and domain names and inspects the data being sent or received, a basic censorship circumvention strategy is to use proxy nodes and encrypt the data.
 Bypassing the firewall is known as fānqiáng (翻墙, "climb over the wall"), and most circumvention tools combine these two mechanisms: